 Notice your eyelids going on a twitching spree after a late night?
 Your brain relies on neurotransmitters to send and receive messages to your nerves that control muscle movement.
-When you don’t get enough Zzz’s, those neurotransmitters aren’t on their A-game.
+When you don’t get enough sleep, those neurotransmitters aren’t on their A-game.
 This leads to muscle twitching.

 Lack of nutrients

-You need to get out in the sunshine to boost that vitamin D. Your nerves need this vitamin in order to take messages back and forth from the brain to your muscles.
+You need to get out in the sunshine to boost that vitamin D. Your nerves need this vitamin to take messages back and forth from the brain to your muscles.
 You’ll likely find the twitches happening in your eyelids, calves, and hands.

 Not enough vitamin B typically leads to eye twitching.

 Calcium deficiency is referred to as hypocalcemia.
-With this condition comes “neuromuscular irritability” which causes muscle twitches due to the lack of calcium levels in the blood.
+With this condition comes “neuromuscular irritability,” which causes muscle twitches due to the lack of calcium levels in the blood.
 Your legs or arms may start twitching from this.

-It doesn’t matter if you smoke or chew tobacco, if it gets in your bloodstream it’s going to affect your muscle movements.
+It doesn’t matter if you smoke or chew tobacco.
+If it gets in your bloodstream, it’s going to affect your muscle movements.

 Nicotine binds to receptors in the brain that maintain heart rate, alertness, and movement.
 This is where those muscle twitches come into play.
-You may notice most twitches will occur in the legs but they happen anywhere.
+You may notice most twitches will occur in the legs, but they happen anywhere.

 Reaction to meds